SWFSC/viame-web-noaa-gcp/docs/deployment-split.md

 ### Worker VM

 Next, provision the worker.
 Download the install script to the VM, make it executable, and then run the install script from within the VM.
 Respond 'no' to the PAM overwrite question.
+Running this install script may take 10-15 minutes.

 For the internal IP of the web node, you can either copy internal IP of the web node and past it into the command, or set the variables from above within the worker VM to be able to use WEB_INTERNAL_IP.